 Finally what you’ve been waiting for – here are it’s original Rogue Trader stats, and the closeup of the rare “small buggy” variant:

-~We’ve come a long way in 30 years.
+~We’ve come a long way in over 30 years.
 Anyone still have some of the old metal ones still roaring across the tabletop?